Favourited 1514 times

 Volunteers will be living in the community, seeing 'real Cambodia', and learning how the locals really live - visiting the local market, eating local food and interacting with local people.
 Sometimes, there are opportunities to attend local activities such as Karaoke nights, and ceremonies such as weddings, birthday parties or the opening of a new house.

-In addition, volunteers have the chance to learn about the local way of life, agriculture from local farmers, and socialize with local people.
+In this way, volunteers have the chance to learn about the way of life in this rural area of Cambodia.

 During volunteer's free time and on the weekends, Kratie is a lovely town to explore!